ilsaf13/lockscreen/readme.txt

    	set pinCode <5 chars pin code> - sets pin code on clients used to stop alt+tab stopper

-   	set lockscreenId - shows client ID instead of computer ID save - saves client IDs and IPs into .properties files save <key1> <key2> ... - saves client property with keys <key1>, <key2> and so on into client-<key1>-<key2>-<...>.properties file.
-Possible values for key: MAC, ID, IP. exit - stops all clients exit <id1> <id2> ... - stops listed clients reload - reloads all clients
+   	set lockscreenId - shows client ID instead of computer ID save - saves client IDs to .properties file and IPs in netadmin computers.xml file save <key1> <key2> ... - saves client property with keys <key1>, <key2> and so on into client-<key1>-<key2>-<...>.properties file.
+Possible values for key: MAC, ID, IP. exit - stops all clients exit <id1> <id2> ... - stops listed clients stop alttab - stops AltTabStopper reload - reloads all clients

-   	show id - shows client ID in information message show ip - shows client IP in information message
+   	show id - shows client ID in information message show ip - shows client IP in information message show <message> - shows <message> in information message

    	MAC <00:00:00:00:00> - sent by client when the socket is established.
 Server sets client ID according to MAC set id <id> - server automatically sets unique ID for each client when socket is established using this command